Author: Neon Yang

 “I just thought, I don’t want to live with this kind of fear and doubt all my life.
 Where even expressions of love have to be taken with suspicion.”

 I admit that I was overwhelmed when I first started reading and found the story and language difficult to follow.
 After a few paragraphs, I was utterly absorbed in the beautiful writing and my imagination ran wild from scene to scene.
 The world that the ansibles and the starmages live in is terrifyingly authoritative, and my heart bled for the stories of these women who are never really free to live and love as they desire.
-Waiting on a Bright Moon is such a gorgeous dystopian space opera, I feel in love with the characters and dreamt about the starmages all night after I finished the story.
+Waiting on a Bright Moon is such a gorgeous dystopian space opera, I fell in love with the characters and dreamt about the starmages all night after I finished the story.

 Warnings: sex, violence